vinid/bkpvinid.github.io/_pages/about.md

-If you would like to contact me you can send me an [email](f.bianchi@unibocconi.it).
+If you would like to contact me you can send me an email: f.bianchi@unibocconi.it.

 Bye :)